slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise.' -- John Tukey*

-> *'ignorance is a bliss, gives you freedom to think about stuff. being ignorant about the market and the «right way» to do things allows them to come up with creative solutions to problems that experienced veterans would never have thought of.
+> *'Ignorance is a bliss, gives you freedom to think about stuff. being ignorant about the market and the «right way» to do things allows them to come up with creative solutions to problems that experienced veterans would never have thought of.
 Do not see your ignorance as a curse, see it as a blessing.'*

-> *'Finding a good idea: idea sex - mix stuff'*

 > *'The secret to doing good research is always to be a little underemployed.
 You waste years by not being able to waste hours.' -- Amos Tversky*